1.2.10

 Free Press.
 Action Launches 'Local News for the People,' a Collaborative Blueprint for Community-Centered Media

-Free Press Action released Local News for the People: A Policy Agenda for Meeting Civic-Information Needs, a roadmap created by leaders in the journalism and pro-democracy fields that urges lawmakers to treat local news like the public good it is. - acb
+Free Press Action released Local News for the People: A Policy Agenda for Meeting Civic-Information Needs, a roadmap created by leaders in the journalism and pro-democracy fields that urges lawmakers to treat local news like the public good it is. -acb

 LIFEHACKER.
 Here's How Four Major Newsrooms Are Using AI

-Here are just a few news outlets that have started openly using AI in their processes, so you can stay informed about where exactly the information you’re reading is coming from. - acb
+Here are just a few news outlets that have started openly using AI in their processes, so you can stay informed about where exactly the information you’re reading is coming from. -acb

 Insider.
 Journalist used her newsletter and BlueSky to break story about freezing federal grants; she's building it into a business

 Brooklyn-based indie Marisa Kabas broke a major White House story through her newsletter The Handbasket, shared it on Bluesky.
-Larger outlets picked it up, boosting her visibility. - gjw
+Larger outlets picked it up, boosting her visibility. -gjw

 EU NEIGHBOURS EAST.
 TikTok use growing for journalists along with other social media platforms

 Journalists who don’t become familiar with TikTok risk becoming “irrelevant,” according to Erick Marzano, who writes about news journalism technologies for European publications.
 There is still a “traditional TV mindset” among some reporters who have been quite slow in taking up newer communication tools.
-But in what can be called “the social media era,” integrating new tools with traditions ones is an imperative. - gd
+But in what can be called “the social media era,” integrating new tools with traditions ones is an imperative. -dg

 GIJN.
 Why Any Reporter Can Now Source Free, Quality Satellite Images of Almost Anywhere on Earth

-Reporters can now access free high-resolution satellite images for investigations. - jy
+Reporters can now access free high-resolution satellite images for investigations. -jy

 PressGazette.co.UK.
 The publishers leading a renaissance for London newspapers

-London news start-ups, like London Centric, The Londoner, and London Daily Digital, are finding success with paid, niche journalism as traditional outlets decline. - jy
+London news start-ups, like London Centric, The Londoner, and London Daily Digital, are finding success with paid, niche journalism as traditional outlets decline. -jy

 Reuters Institute for the Study of Journalism.
 News for young people by young people: How this new Spanish outlet aims to reach an elusive audience

-Watif, a Spanish platform, captures young audiences with its newsletters, video podcasts, and a subscription model centered on future trends and cultural content. - jy
+Watif, a Spanish platform, captures young audiences with its newsletters, video podcasts, and a subscription model centered on future trends and cultural content. -jy

 Editor & Publisher.
 Building momentum into 2025: How the Baltimore Banner is shaping the future of local journalism

-The Baltimore Banner closed 2024 with 55,000 subscribers, expanded its newsroom, and diversified revenue, setting a model for local journalism. - jy
+The Baltimore Banner closed 2024 with 55,000 subscribers, expanded its newsroom, and diversified revenue, setting a model for local journalism. -jy

 Editor & Publisher.
 Bridging the gap: How Gannett’s ‘Meet our Team’ is rebuilding trust in local news

-Gannett's "Meet Our Team" program builds trust by introducing journalists through profiles, behind-the-scenes stories, and events with communities. - jy
+Gannett's "Meet Our Team" program builds trust by introducing journalists through profiles, behind-the-scenes stories, and events with communities. -jy

 Nieman Lab.
 Skills developed while facing down the fossil fuel industry